sqlpad/sqlpad/my-astro-site/src/pages/en/seed-data.md

 layout: ../../layouts/MainLayout.astro
 ---

-**EXPERIMENTAL** This feature may continue to change before being finalized.
+**EXPERIMENTAL:** This feature may continue to change before being finalized.
 Use at your own risk.

 Data may be seeded to a SQLPad instance via JSON files on the file system.
 At this time only query and connection data may be seeded.